dalacan/sagemaker-endpoint-manager/README.md

 ---
 ## What's New

+04/09/2023
+- Added support for interval or date schedules to automate provisioning of endpoints.
+(M-F, 9am-5pm or 31/12/2023, 9am-3pm)

 17/08/2023
 - Added the ability to asynchronously invoke the Amazon SageMaker real-time endpoint via API gateway
 - Collapsed stacks into a single root stack for a simplified deployment